Scifabric/pybossa/doc/customizing.rst

 CKAN_ is a powerful data management system that makes data accessible – by providing tools to streamline publishing, sharing, finding and using data.
 CKAN_ is aimed at data publishers (national and regional governments, companies and organizations) wanting to make their data open and available.

-PyBossa can export project's data to a CKAN_ server.
+PYBOSSA can export project's data to a CKAN_ server.
 In order to use this feature, you will need to add the following config variables to the settings_loca.py file: